Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 What are CBD carrier oils?

 To make CBD oil, we extract the CBD from the hemp plant.
-As it is after extraction is not the ideal way to use CBD, which is why it is mixed in with another substance, called a carrier oil.
+Raw CBD extract isn’t the ideal way to consume it, which is why it’s mixed with another substance, called a carrier oil.

-All CBD oils that are on the market have a carrier oil.
-This carrier oil allows for better absorbtion, even distribution, and more accurate dosing..
+All CBD oils on the market have a carrier oil.
+This carrier oil allows for better absorption, even distribution, and more accurate dosing.
 Carrier oils vary widely between brands, so be sure to read the ingredients list if you’re after a certain one.

 The benefits of carrier oils for CBD